iPad 6 Wi-Fi Left Speaker Replacement

 Step 47

-- Gently slide the flat end of a spudger between the antenna and the speaker assembly—like a key into a lock!
+- Slip the flat end of your spudger right between the antenna and the speaker assembly.

-- Now, glide that spudger toward the home button recess to slice through the foam adhesive holding the antenna tight.
-You're doing great!
+- Slide that spudger toward the home button recess to slice through the foam adhesive keeping the antenna stuck in place.

 Tools Used